 DIY Pallet Pumpkins for Outdoors

 Last year my fall theme was neutral greys and white.
-This year I am repeating that with some pops of orange for interest.
-I considered adding an orange leaf to the pallet pumpkins, but decided to keep them totally neutral.
+This year I am repeating that theme but adding little pops of orange for interest.
+I considered adding an orange leaf to the pallet pumpkins eventually deciding on grey corduroy instead.

 Make the Pattern and Build